 Of course, when it comes to a car’s reliability there are a number of other components to think about.
 The age of the car, mileage, number of previous owners and service history are all important parts of the decision-making when trying to find the best deal.

 If you’re a young driver buying your first car, you’ve probably not got much experience with car dealerships and what you should be looking out for.
 Don’t be afraid to ask for help and take someone along with you so you don’t get ripped off!

-If you’ve just passed your test and are considering buying your first car, check out our guide to buying your first car as a 17-year-old for more tips on what you need to know about buying the right car for you.
+If you’ve just passed your test and are considering buying your first car, check out our guide to buying your first car as a 17-year-old for more tips on what you need to know about buying the best cars for first time drivers.